xrenaa/Music-Dance-Video-Synthesis/README.md

 ## Music-oriented Dance Video Synthesis with Pose Perceptual Loss

-Pytorch implementation for the paper:
+Pytorch implementation for the paper: https://arxiv.org/abs/1912.06606

 The demo video is shown at: https://youtu.be/E8tgBFE6pEA

-This repo is under construction and the code and data will come soon.
+This repo is under construction and the code will come soon.

 ### Some Demo:
 ![](demo/demo_0.gif)![](demo/demo_2.gif)